mightykatun/airfoil-flow-computation/README.md

 Continued efforts are focused on:
 - **Enhancing Computational Efficiency**: Optimizing code for faster calculations and expanded modeling capabilities.
 - **Improving Accuracy**: Refining algorithms for more precise aerodynamic predictions across various airfoil shapes.
-- **Open Source Community**: Welcoming contributions to advance the project’s capabilities and usability.

 Feel free to explore and contribute!